 Pro Tip for How to Organize: Be sure you keep a separate card for personal expenses and one for work, so you don’t have a huge amount of untangling come taxes or expense time, she adds.

 Financial paperwork that relates to big moments in your life should go in a forever folder, says Morgenstern.
 Some examples: a bill of sale for a house, your life insurance policy, the initial purchase paperwork for your car.
 Print these out and keep them on hand.

-Pro Tip for How to Organize: All about that file cabinet (or lockbox for anything extremely sensitive or difficult to replace).
+Pro Tip for How to Organize: In this case, a file cabinet (or lockbox) is best for anything extremely sensitive or difficult to replace.

 7. Receipts for Online Purchases: It Depends